arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ![Foundries device confirmation](assets/foundries-activation-prompt.png)

-Finally you will see a confirmation which means that your device now is attached to the new Factory.
+Finally, you will see a confirmation which means that your device now is attached to the new Factory.

 ![Dashboard with a Factory attached](assets/foundries-activation-success.png)